alanabarbosa/alanabarbosa/README.md

-Hi, I'm Alana Barbosa 👋
+Hi, I'm Alana Barbosa 👋:grinning:
 I'm Brazilian, and I'm focusing on studies for a career in the Front-End.

 <!--